Goguryeo controversies: Goguryeo as a part of both Chinese and Korean history

 Many Chinese historians do not consider Goguryeo's positions in Chinese history and Korean history to be mutually exclusive.
 A highly influential view in China, later known as "One History, Two Uses" (一史两用), was proposed by Chinese historical geographer Tan Qixiang in the 1980s.
 In 427 AD, Goguryeo moved its capital to Pyongyang, and its political and economic center shifted to the Korean Peninsula.
 Therefore, Tan divided Goguryeo history into two phases: it is considered a regional Chinese power until 427, and a foreign state after moving its capital.
 Jiang Mengshan suggested that Goguryeo was simultaneously part of Chinese and Korean history.
 He compared Goguryeo to the Yuan dynasty, which is important to the history of both Mongolia and China.

 Critics of Tan's view criticize that the division was not based in historical reality of the time.
 Zhang Bibo argues that Pyongyang, part of Han dynasty's Lelang Commandery, was within the territories of Han, Wei and Jin dynasties until its conquest by Goguryeo.
 Prior to the Han conquest, the region was part of Gija Joseon and Wiman Joseon, which successively submitted to Zhou, Qin and Han dynasties.
-As such, there was no change in the nature of the Goguryeo state as a local Chinese power.